Prachi005748/Prachi005748/README.md

 # Hi there, I'm **Prachi Paliwal** 👋

-**🎯 Aspiring Data Analyst | 📊 B.Com (Honours) Graduate**
+**🎯 Aspiring Data Analyst | 📊 3rd Year B.Com (Honours) Student**

 ---

 ## 🌟 About Me

-- 📚 Completed **B.Com (Honours)** with strong foundation in commerce and business analytics
+- 📚 Currently pursuing **3rd Year of B.Com (Honours)** with a strong interest in **Data Analytics & Business Intelligence**
-- 🔍 Building expertise in **Data Analytics, SQL, Python, Power BI & Excel**
+- 🔍 Building expertise in **SQL, Python, Power BI & Excel** to analyze and visualize real-world data
-- 💡 Passionate about transforming **data into actionable insights** that support better decision-making
+- 💡 Passionate about transforming **raw data into actionable insights** that support better decision-making
-- 🚀 Exploring projects that combine **business knowledge with analytics** to deliver real-world impact
+- 🚀 Exploring projects that combine **commerce knowledge with analytics** to deliver practical impact

 ---